 What to Consider When NBA Basketball Spread Betting

-There are a handful of tips to consider when betting NBA point spreads, the most popular NBA betting market around the world.
+There are a handful of tips to consider when betting on NBA point spreads, the most popular NBA betting market around the world.
 From venue to scheduling to injuries and player trends, you can put yourself in the best position to earn a win if you're willing to consider these factors when wagering NBA spread bets.

 Don’t Worry About Home and Away

 Contrary to popular belief, home teams don’t hold an advantage when it comes to the point spread.
-True, in terms of head to head the home team is far more likely to win; from 2008 to 2018 home teams won better than 59 percent of regular season and playoff games straight-up.
+True, in terms of head-to-head, the home team is far more likely to win; from 2008 to 2018, home teams won better than 59 percent of regular season and playoff games straight-up.

 Home favorites covered 49.4 percent of the time, while home underdogs covered 48.4 percent of the time.
 This isn’t necessarily grounds to simply hammer the road team; it’s more an indication that oddsmakers take into account a team playing at home.
 They’re more likely to win, but it’s a toss-up whether they’ll cover.

-Schedule, Travel and Days Off
+Schedule, Travel, and Days Off

 Giving the nod to a team with an additional day of rest is a smart play.
 Or, again, a team that is playing the final game of a clumped-together stretch of the schedule.

 The same goes for a team on the tail end of a road trip.
-Though home teams are no more likely to cover than a road team, the road team is – by definition – traveling.
-If they’ve been doing it for a handful of days then it becomes significant.
+Though home teams are no more likely to cover than a road team, the road team is, by definition, traveling.
+If they’ve been doing it for a handful of days, then it becomes significant.
 Like everything in the gambling world, context is critical.

 Injuries